odhyp/hugo-tailwindcss-starter/README.md

 ### Features

 - Integration of Hugo and TailwindCSS v4.1
-- Easy deployment with Vercel of Netlify
+- Easy deployment with GitHub Pages, Netlify or Vercel
 - Starter templates for rapid development

 <!-- GETTING STARTED -->